atksh/python_prtree/README.md

 prtree.load('tree.bin')
 ```

-Cross-version compatibility is **NOT** guaranteed, so please rebuild your tree when you update this package.
+Cross-version compatibility is **NOT** guaranteed, so please reconstruct your tree when you update this package.

 ## Note